yqx7150/MWDMSP/README.md

 Fig. 1.
 Flow-chart of the MWDMSP network.

 ![repeat-MWDMSP](https://github.com/yqx7150/MWDMSP/blob/master/test%20code/utils/iteration.png)
 Fig. 2.
-Illustration of the MWDMSP network as a priori information for the iterative process IR.
+Illustration of the MWDMSP as a priori information for the iterative process in IR.

 ### Table